guidefari/here_hugo/apps/v2/src/content/note/effective.md

 );
 ```

-`it.effect` runs the effect for you and fails the test if the `R` channel isn't satisfied, so a test that forgot to provide `Database` doesn't compile, never mind run.
+`it.effect` runs the effect and fails the test if it fails.
+A test also needs to provide everything in the `R` channel, so one that forgets `Database` won't compile.

 I'm yet to fully lean into `it.effect`👀

-## Observability comes along for the ride
+## Tracing

 ```ts
 const sendInvoice = (invoiceId: string) =>